alisi1989/Polaris/README.md

 1. **Genetic distance** (in centimorgans)
 2. **Physical position** (in base pairs)

 Most genetic maps will have additional columns that need to be removed.
-For instance, if the file is named `plinkmaphg19.map`, you can extract only the desired columns with the following command:
+For instance, if the file is named `plinkmaphg19.map`, users can extract only the desired columns with the following command:

 ```bash
 awk '{print $4, $3}' plinkmaphg19.map > edited_plinkmaphg19.txt
 ```
 The above command prints column 4 (genetic distance) and column 3 (physical position) to a new file, edited_plinkmaphg19.txt, which Polaris can then use.

-**Ancestral Allele Data for GRCh37**
+**Ancestral allele data for GRCh37**

 The ancestral allele data for GRCh37 are available on Ensembl (release 75).
 However, these data are typically provided in FASTA format, which differs from the two-column format required by Polaris.